KILIMS AND FLAT WEAVES. 2. Includes Embroideries, Appliques and Textiles.

 CLOSE UP of the top left hand corner showing wools, designs, fringes and overcasting.

 RAJASTHAN APPLIQUE TAPESTRY USED AS A BED COVER OR CURTAIN.
 Little is wasted in rural India.
 The re-using of older textiles and incorporating them in the designs of newly made larger items is a skill in itself.
 Here a whole herd of elephants is made from matching fragments and are portrayed crossing a sun drenched landscape.
-Similar pieces using a variety of animals which play such an important part in Indian daily can be seen in the excellent text book "Traditional Indian Textiles" by John Gillow and Nicholas Barnard.
+Similar pieces using a variety of animals which play such an important part in Indian daily life can be seen in the excellent text book "Traditional Indian Textiles" by John Gillow and Nicholas Barnard.
 Use it as a powerful wall hanging, table cover or a throw over a sofa or bench.
 Reference 3456.
-Size, approx. 270 x 190 cms or 6ft 3 inches.
+Size, approx. 270 x 190 cms or 9ft. x 6ft 3 inches.
 Euros 120.
+NOT SUITABLE FOR FLOOR USE: RESERVED:

 CLOSE UP OF ONE CORNER.
 Each elephant is adorned with a sumptuous saddle cloth.
 All made from fragments.